Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Introduction

 \subsection{Contribution of this work}

 In this work, we expand on current research in coordination detection by broadening our scope to include the identification of coordinated inauthentic activity (CoIA) spanning multiple platforms.
+We adhere to the definition of ``coordinated and inauthentic behavior'' provided by Meta\footnote{about.fb.com/news/tag/coordinated-inauthentic-behavior/} and Twitter/$\mathbb{X}$\footnote{help.x.com/en/rules-and-policies/authenticity}.
 We build on, adapt, and advance state-of-the-art coordination detection techniques to identify intra- and cross-platform CoIA that promotes external web domains and amplify specific narratives in the context of the 2024 U.S. Presidential Election.
-We leverage a large-scale dataset covering election-related online conversations spanning several platforms, including Twitter/$\mathbb{X}$, Facebook, and Telegram, collected during the run-up months to the Presidential Election.
+We leverage a large-scale dataset covering election-related online conversations spanning several platforms \cite{blas2024unearthing,memo6}, including Twitter/$\mathbb{X}$, Facebook, and Telegram, collected during the run-up months to the Presidential Election.
 Combining insights from computational techniques for CoIA detection and language models for content analysis, we aim to answer the following Research Questions (RQs):

 \begin{itemize} \item[\textbf{RQ$_{1}$:}] \textbf{Web Domain Promotion.} \textit{Do we observe intra- and cross-platform CoIAs aimed at redirecting traffic towards specific web domains?
 What are the characteristics of coordinated accounts, and which specific domains do they promote?}